Thursday, July 16, 2026

 For example, a user might filter the data to display only recently discovered backlinks or links pointing to a specific article.

-These filters make it easier to identify patterns within the competitor’s backlink profile.
+These filters make backlink analysis easier by helping users identify patterns within the competitor’s backlink profile.

 Understanding Where Competitors Are Mentioned